-Whether you closely followed this year’s Winter Olympics or simply caught snippets on TV or social media, it’s hard not to be thrilled by the performances of the world’s greatest athletes.
-My favorite moment came when Ester Ledecka from the Czech Republic, ranked 43rd in World Cup standings, stunned the world and herself by winning gold in the Women’s Super G. Ledecka, skiing on a pair of borrowed skis, is actually a snowboarder and only part-time ski racer.
-US skier, Lindsey Vonn, who was favored to win, said wistfully, “I wish I had as much athleticism as she does.”
+In the 2018 Winter Olympics at PyeongChang, there was a wonderfully unexpected moment when Ester Ledecka from the Czech Republic, ranked 43rd in World Cup standings, stunned the world and herself by winning gold in the Women’s Super G. Ledecka, skiing on a pair of borrowed skis, was a snowboarder and only part-time ski racer, who, on a whim, decided to compete in the Super G. US skier,

-No doubt some skill and a “go-for-broke” attitude went into her win.
-But Vonn was right, sheer athleticism and conditioning counts for a lot.
+How did she do it?
+No doubt some skill and a “go-for-broke” attitude went into her win, but so did her sheer athleticism and conditioning.

 Elite athletes spend years developing their aerobic bases to have optimal conditioning.
 They train for long periods of time at low intensity to build their aerobic and teach their body how to utilize oxygen as efficiently as possible.
 The broader and bigger your aerobic base, the more fit you are.